-They're all part of Africa's growing e-commerce industry, which is estimated to boom in the next two years.
+They're all part of Africa's growing e-commerce industry, which is estimated to boom in the next year.

 Experts predict online shopping across the continent will be worth $50 billion in 2018

 , up from $8 billion in 2013.
 As Internet coverage expands, e-commerce could account for 10% of retail sales